thomassuedbroecker/iot-automotive-starter-server-and-ios-application/README.md

   ```
 To configure the **PUSH** you need to change the bundle ID **com.ibm.iot.automotive.starter.carsharing** to your needs and you need the two Mobile Services **"PushNotifications and Mobile Client Access"** connected to your server application.

-Also you need to change **ConnectedDriverAPI/API.swift** file variables based on your Bluemix Services
+Also you need to change **ConnectedDriverAPI/API.swift** file variables based on your Bluemix Services.

   ```
     static let defaultAppURL = ""                // Your Bluemix Application URL static let defaultPushAppGUID = ""           // Your PushNotifications Service